tensorspace-team/tensorspace-converter/README.md

 TensorSpace is a JavaScript framework used to 3D visualize pre-trained deep learning models built by TensorFlow, Keras and TensorFlow.js.
 Before applying TensorSpace to the pre-trained model, there is an important pipeline - TensorSpace model preprocessing ( Checkout this [article](https://tensorspace.org/html/docs/preIntro.html) for more information about TensorSpace preprocessing ).
 TensorSpace-Converter is designed to simplify the model preprocessing and generate a TensorSpace compatible model easily and quickly.

 Without TensorSpace-Converter, the developer needs to be expert on the pre-trained model and machine learning library the model used.
-For example, if the developer has an LeNet pre-trained model built by Keras, it is required to know the structure of the LeNet network as well as how to implement a new multi-output model by Keras.
+For example, if the developer has an LeNet pre-trained model built by tf.keras, it is required to know the structure of the LeNet network as well as how to implement a new multi-output model by tf.keras.
 Now, with TensorSpace-Converter, it only needs some commands to complete the preprocessing process.
-For example, the developer only needs to use the [commands](#keras) to preprocess a Keras pre-trained model.
+For example, the developer only needs to use the [commands](#tensorflow) to preprocess a tf.keras pre-trained model.

 As a component of TensorSpace ecosystem, TensorSpace-Converter simplifies the TensorSpace preprocess, release the workloads from learning how to generate TensorSpace compatible model.
-As a development tool, TensorSpace-Converter helps to separate the work of `model training` and `model visuailization`.
+As a development tool, TensorSpace-Converter helps to separate the work of `model training` and `model visualization`.

 <p align="center">
 <img width="100%" src="https://raw.githack.com/tensorspace-team/tensorspace/master/assets/tensorspace_lenet.gif">